Particle motions and gravitational waveforms in rotating black hole spacetimes of loop quantum gravity: Introduction

 The paper is organized as follows.
 In Sec. \ref{sec:kerrlikes} we briefly review the properties of the two different rotating LQG-inspired black holes constructed via Newman-Janis algorithm, then we investigate the influences of the parameter $\xi$ on the timelike geodesics of the particles in Sec. \ref{sec:dynamassive}, mainly focusing on the prograde periodic orbits.
-Then, we examine the gravitational waveforms that radiate from the prograde periodic bound orbits in one complete period of a test object in Sec. \ref{sec:GW}, and finally give summaries and remarks in Sec. \ref{sec:con}.
+Then, we examine the gravitational waveforms that radiate from the prograde periodic bound orbits in one complete period of a test object in Sec. \ref{sec:GW}, and investigate the evolution of the apastron with the adiabatic approximation in Sec. \ref{sec:evop}.
+Finally we give summaries and remarks in Sec. \ref{sec:con}.
 Unless otherwise specified, all quantities are re-scaled in units of $M$ with $M=1$ in the numerical calculations.